The McGuire Sisters

 They went on to appear at supper clubs and on local TV.
 From there they did eight weeks on Kate Smith’s radio show in 1952 and by December 1st were the winners on “Arthur Godfrey’s Talent Scouts” having auditioned with “Mona Lisa” and “Pretty-Eyed Baby.”
 Invited to appear on his morning show for a week, they replaced THE CHORDETTES and remained for six years.

-Before 1952 was over they were signed to Coral Records and had their first single release, “One, Two, Three, Four.”
+Before 1952 was over the McGuire Sisters were signed to Coral Records and had their first single release, “One, Two, Three, Four.”